-To know how to destress, all you have to do is consciously do what you’re already doing unconsciously 24/7.
 While breathing is an automatic process, the breaths we take are very shallow and far from making full use of our lung capacity.

-Take time out of the day to take full deep belly breaths.
+Take time out of the day to take full, deep belly breaths.
 We personally recommend the 7-7-7 breathing technique.
 Inhale, hold, and exhale for seven seconds each.
 That is one cycle; do a total of seven cycles.
 It takes less than four minutes, and it really charges your body and helps you relax.

-Okay, we admit that this method is more on the metaphysical lines, especially since it involves activating the chakras.
+Ok, we admit that this method is more on the metaphysical lines, especially since it involves activating the chakras.
 Even if you chalk this up to hokey pokey and spiritual mumbo jumbo, you have nothing to lose by trying the method.
 It’s really simple, all you do is tap your fingers five to 10 times on the following spots:

 - Third eye (above and between your eyebrows)

 - Halfway down your nose

 - The area below your nose and above your lip

 Some people swear by this method, others feel it does absolutely nothing.
 Try it and see if it does anything for you.
 It takes less than two minutes.